minnesotanlp/scholawrite/index.md

 ## ScholaWrite - Understanding Scholarly Scientific Writing with AI

-Are you currently graduate students at UMN and working on scientific papers for journal/conference submissions?
+Are you currently a graduate student at UMN and working on scientific papers for journal/conference submissions?
 Our study has the following two objectives:

 - We are interested in studying how scholars in scientific domains write a paper and capturing certain patterns of their writing behaviors.
 - We would like to obtain insights about how scholarly writers interact with an AI-powered (ChatGPT) paraphrasing tool and are influenced by the interaction in one's writing behavior.